WLAN-Pi/wlanpi-documentation/docs/faq.md

 ## I hear the NEO2 is no longer available - when will replacement hardware be available?

-The original WLAN Pi platform was the [NEO2 SBC][Friendlyarm]{target=_blank} which was available from the FriendlyArm company in China.
-However, due to a lack of availability of some components for the board, they ceased production of the NEO2 board.
-The WLAN Pi itself was a kit that comprised the NEO2 board, an OLED display board and a metal case.
+The original WLAN Pi platform was based on the [NEO2 SBC Kit][Friendlyarm]{target=_blank} which was available from the Friendly Elec company in China.
+However, due to a lack of availability of some components for the board, they ceased production of the NEO2 board and hence the NEO2 kit.

+The NEO2 kit comprised the NEO2 board, an OLED display board, metal case and an SD card.
+Theoretically, if you can find a NEO2 board in some dusty corner of the Internet, you could still put together your own kit, as the remaining kit items are still available from Friendly Elec.

+It's also worth checking our [suppliers][suppliers] page to see if they have any kits available.
+They may occasionally obtain some surplus stock, if and when they can find it, so may have the NEO2 kit in stock in limited numbers from time to time.

+To answer the question about replacement hardware, the honest answer is that there is no definite date for a replacement hardware platform being available.
+The team has recently looked at the new NEO3 board from Friendly Elec, but this has been discounted as a replacement at this time due to a number of technical limitations which ruled it out.

+The team is currently investigating the "Rock Pi E" SBC as a possible replacement to the NEO2, though this will require an additional HAT to provide additional features that are required.
+Realistically, given the requirement for the fabrication of an additional HAT and items such as printed cases, the end of 2020 is probably a realistic time-frame for new hardware being available.
+As we move closer to finalising hardware details, we will be able to provide a more accurate timescale assessment - stay tuned!

 ## Where can I get hold of a WLAN Pi kit?